Reduce and Eliminate Waterborne Risks to Health

 Safe water enables patients to remain hydrated, clean themselves, and to reduce the risk of infections.
 Families and care-givers also need water to tend to patients and their own needs.
 Without water, a health care facility isn’t a health care facility (WASH in Healthcare Facilities, Global Baseline Report 2019, WHO/JMP/UNICEF).

-A major waterborne threat to human health is fecal pathogens in water.
-Aquagenx CBT EC+TC Kits for E. coli and Total Coliforms bacteria are simple, reliable and cost effective for healthcare facilities.
+Aquagenx test kits for E. coli and Total Coliforms bacteria are simple, reliable and cost effective for healthcare facilities.
 They are easy to use with little training.
 Color-change test results are easy to interpret.

-CBT Kits are designed for on-site testing in the field in low resource areas.
-No labs, electricity, cold chain or expensive, complex equipment are required.
+Our test kits are designed for on-site testing in low resource, rural and remote areas.
+No labs, electricity, cold chain, highly trained analysists or expensive, complex equipment are required.